Beginning 15 June 2020 the German Missions in the UK have resumed processing of visa applications

 During the transition period the following rules on travel will continue to apply:

-- British citizens do not require visas for travel to Germany - neither for visits nor for any other purpose.
-Any residence permit required for a stay after the end of the transition period or eventual other arrangements can be applied for with the local immigration office in Germany.
+- Until the end of the transition period British citizens do not require visas for travel to Germany - neither for visits nor for any other purpose.
+Having arrived before the end of the transition period any residence permit required for a stay after the end of the transition period or eventual other arrangements can be applied for with the local immigration office in Germany.

-- Holders of British Residence Cards for EU/EEA family members do not require visas for travel to Germany provided that they accompany the Union citizen.
+- Until the end of the transition period holders of British Residence Cards for EU/EEA family members do not require visas for travel to Germany provided that they accompany the Union citizen.
 This exemption does not apply to British Residence Cards under the EU settlement Scheme (“pre-/settled status”).
 Holders of these permits require a visa.

-- Non-EU/non-British pupils at British schools travelling in the context of a school excursion as members of a group of school pupils accompanied by a teacher from the school in question do not require visas but may travel on a List of Travelers issued by the British Council.
+- Until the end of the transition period non-EU/non-British pupils at British schools travelling in the context of a school excursion as members of a group of school pupils accompanied by a teacher from the school in question do not require visas but may travel on a List of Travelers issued by the British Council.

-- Holders of Convention Travel Documents for Refugees (1951 United Nations Convention relating to the Status of Refugees, dark blue) and holders of Stateless Person’s Travel Documents (1954 United Nations Convention relating to the Status of Stateless Persons, red) issued by the United Kingdom do not require visas for travel to Germany.
+- Until the end of the transition period holders of Convention Travel Documents for Refugees (1951 United Nations Convention relating to the Status of Refugees, dark blue) and holders of Stateless Person’s Travel Documents (1954 United Nations Convention relating to the Status of Stateless Persons, red) issued by the United Kingdom do not require visas for travel to Germany.
 Holders of British Certificates of Travel (black) continue to require visas.

 - Non-EU/non-British staff of British companies providing so-called Van der Elst services in Germany will still be able to apply for a corresponding visa.